adhadse/ColabRepo/homl/README.md

 This repo holds the jupyter notebooks and datasets containing notes/comments on things I learned from this book.
 Feel free to use and learned from them.

+The author's jupyter notebooks goes much more deep.
+You can check them [here](https://github.com/ageron/handson-ml2)

 ![image](https://user-images.githubusercontent.com/56764399/115943963-a0a12400-a4d0-11eb-8698-366320dafe7f.png)

 **Note**: Images from O'Reilly Website